oglinuk/dasteroids/README.md

 ```

 The key to the above error is the `undefined reference`, which means that
-the allegro libraries are linking properly.
+the Allegro libraries are linking properly.
 I fixed this issue by
 replacing what the quickstart suggests with `-lallegro -lallegro_font` in
 the `Makefile`.